 The reason why I always ask is that it never fails to amaze me how many people have no idea what a ‘normal’ bowel movement should be.
 Some people live for years with a slightly wonky digestive system, for so long that whatever their bowel does is their ‘normal’, whether they don’t have a bowel movement for days and days, or go ten times in a day – neither of which are normal in my book.

 The reason why I always ask, is that it is a good indicator not only of digestive health, but health overall.
 At its simplest level pooping is a waste disposal system and like getting rid of any junk we want that to happen efficiently.

 If this system is not working optimally I believe that it is important to understand the underlying causes contributing to the problem.

-If you are having many loose and explosive bowel movements in a day I would think about whether their were any foods not agreeing with you; some type of dysbiosis in your large intestine (the wrong balance between the ‘good’ and the ‘bad’ bacteria), possibly you might have a small bowel overgrowth (overgrowth of bacteria in the small intestine), a problem with fat digestion, etc, etc. There can be many factors underlying why this might be happening and Immodium is not the answer.
+If you are having many loose and explosive bowel movements in a day, I would think about whether there are any foods not agreeing with you; some type of dysbiosis in your large intestine (the wrong balance between the ‘good’ and the ‘bad’ bacteria), possibly you might have a small bowel overgrowth (overgrowth of bacteria in the small intestine), a problem with fat digestion, etc, etc. There can be many factors underlying why this might be happening and Immodium is not the answer.

 What is a ‘normal’ stool?